Can Peacocks Fly?

 Why Don’t Peacocks Fly?

-Peacocks don’t have the need to migrate or fly far for their food.
-Peacocks, in their habitat, are content with living on the ground and eating plants.
-It is only when they are threatened or need to flee from danger that they take flight.
-Therefore, they typically don’t spend much time in the air unless they have to, which is why many people assume that they can’t fly at all.
+Peacocks don’t migrate or fly far for food.
+In their habitat, they’re content living on the ground and eating plants.
+They only take flight when threatened or fleeing danger.
+So, they usually don’t spend much time in the air, making people think they can’t fly at all.

 When Do Peacocks Fly?

-Peacocks fly when they need to roost in trees, forage for food, avoid predators, and cross obstacles.
-Peacocks will use flight to achieve their objectives in any of these scenarios.
-They have been known to jump as high as 8 feet in the air and can travel short distances.
+Peacocks fly to roost in trees, find food, evade predators, and clear obstacles.
+They use flight to achieve these goals in various situations.
+Peacocks can jump up to 8 feet in the air and travel short distances.